Deftones: Ohms and Vega's departure (2017–2023)

 In 2017, Chino Moreno revealed that Deftones had begun writing material for their ninth studio album, which he stated hoped would be out sometime in 2019.
 Moreno went on to state that the band would be going in a different direction than they had on Gore and that he would be taking a step back from leading the song writing to allow Stephen Carpenter and Abe Cunningham to be more involved in the material on the new album.
 In May 2018, Moreno was again asked about the new material and he stated the songs were "considerably heavier" than those on Gore.
 That same month, Deftones embarked on a South American tour with support from Quicksand and Deadly Apples.

 In April 2020, Deftones announced that they were mixing their new album.
 During the recording sessions, which reportedly took place in Los Angeles, the band reunited with Terry Date as the producer of the album, making it the first time Deftones had worked with him since the unreleased Eros album in 2008.
 On August 19, 2020, the band teased the release date and the title of their upcoming ninth studio album.
 A day later, the band officially announced the title of the album, Ohms, set for release on September 25, 2020.
 At the same time, the band revealed the album itself, the album cover, the track list, and release date.
 The title track serves as the first single, and was released on August 21.
 On September 17, 2020, the band released the second single from the album, "Genesis".
 On September 22, the band announced their "Adopt-a-Dot" campaign in which fans could digitally sponsor a dot from the Ohms album cover via a charitable donation.

 In October 2020, they officially announced a 20th anniversary reissue of White Pony to be released in December of that year.
 The reissue was packaged alongside Black Stallion, a companion remix album featuring artists including Linkin Park's Mike Shinoda, DJ Shadow and Robert Smith.

 Deftones postponed their joint tour with Gojira in support of Ohms twice due to the COVID-19 pandemic.
+Poppy was to join the two initially, but dropped off the tour after the second postponement.
+The tour proceeded as planned in April 2022.

 In March 2022, it was announced that bassist Sergio Vega had left the band in early 2021, with Vega claiming he was never an official member of the band and was just a contracted bassist for his tenure.
 Vega said he sought what he perceived as official membership, and chose to leave after being offered the same status as he had had since he began performing with the band.
 The following month, it was announced that Fred Sablan had joined the band as Vega's touring replacement.
 The band was also joined by touring guitarist Lance Jackman; on May 20, 2022, it was announced that Jackman would be temporarily replacing Carpenter during the band's 2022 European Tour.